particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Device restore fixes 2024-07-09

+Fixed an issue with Device restore DFU and Web device doctor when upgrading or downgrading P2/Photon 2 or M-SoM with Device OS 5.5.0 and later.
+It was particularly noticeable with 5.8.2.

 ### Device OS 5.8.2 2024-07-02

 Device OS 5.8.2 is now in Device Restore USB, Hex Generator, etc.